Weekend Trip to Alibaug, Maharashtra

 From Mumbai: 93 kilometers / 1 h ,50 m

 From Pune: 142 kilometers / 2 h ,34 m

 Best Time To Visit

-Alibag is one of the popular travel destinations that serve as a great getaway from Mumbai and Pune.
+Alibaug is one of the popular travel destinations that serve as a great getaway from Mumbai and Pune.
 Locals own cottages and farms, situated at a distance of a few hundred meters from the seashore.
-Moreover, as the town is surrounded by sea from three sides, Alibag is regarded as Goa of Maharashtra.
+Moreover, as the town is surrounded by sea from three sides, Alibaug is regarded as Goa of Maharashtra.
 The natural setting of the place has also attracted visitors in great numbers.
 The tranquility has also left the visitors spellbound.
-From Mumbai, Alibag is a great escape for people have huge love for beaches, forts and temples.
+From Mumbai, Alibaug is a great escape for people have huge love for beaches, forts and temples.

 How to Reach Alibaug

 Alibag does not have a railway station, thus Roha is the nearest railway station connected with Mumbai through an extensive railway network.
 At the railway station, there is local transportation mode available to easily move in and around the town.

 Mumbai is the nearest airport to Alibag.
 At the airport, there are taxis and cabs available for hire to reach Alibag.

 From Mumbai, there is also a proper road connectivity available, thus, one could reach Alibag through a self-driven vehicle.
 There are cabs and taxis available for hire in Mumbai to reach Alibag conveniently.

 There is no railway station in Alibag, thus, Panvel is the closest railhead that connects to Pune.
 At the railway station, there is local transportation system available that facilitates in easy movement in the city.